ldynia/archcolider/4.ADRs/2000 Feedback System.md

 ## Context

 A user would kike to read or write a review for a meal that he has order.
-Ghost kitchen would like to get feedback on meal that it prepared.
 Business would like to obtaing feedbacks on its service in order to imporove it.

 ## Decision